BOB ROSS VIDEO BRANDING GENIUS (HOW THE ROSS BRAND IS INSTRUCTIVE FOR YOUR BUSINESS VIDEOS)

 He always had the color list displayed at the beginning of the show so you knew how to try to recreate what he was doing.
 If you wanted, you could work along with him.
 ABSOLUTELY PREDICTABLE.

-Is “absolute predictable” a good brand trait though?
+Is “absolutely predictable” a good brand trait though?
 Wouldn’t you want to surprise and delight your audience?
 Sure, there are many brands that will thrive on constant change – especially modern influencers for younger audiences that crave pop culture and “cutting edge”.
-Even so, there’s a consistence within those brands that you can bet on.
+Even so, there’s a consistency within those brands that you can bet on.
 Let’s take an outdated cliche to prove it to ourselves.
 The cast of the Jersey Shore was unreliable.
 They’d start a fight, fall out with each other, drink a lot.
 They were not safe people to have as friends YET… we knew exactly that about them.
 They were a hot mess and that’s why people watched.
 You were guaranteed a train wreck in every episode.
 Predictable!
 Many hits grow from consistency.
 Wheel of Fortune and Jeopardy are great examples – these are formulaic and predictable experiences.
 But Bob Ross was not a game show nor was he a group of insane New Jersey natives.

 One of the hard truths about marketing (and also about teaching anything) is that people have a limited capacity to absorb an idea in any given moment.
 They (we all) have an equally difficult time building from one experience to another to build competency and mastery.
-The most simple messages, repeated with frequency, become memory.
+The most simple messages, repeated with frequency, become a lasting memory.
 Memory and brand run hand in hand.
 If you don’t remember much of your experience of a brand then clearly that brand has failed.
-Bob is known for so many basic but clear things that it feels like to many that we could paint a “Ross-Like” painting without event watching a show again.
-We feel that way because he did the hard task of committing to simple, repeatable, clear instruction done over and and over again.
+Bob is known for so many basic but clear things that it feels like to many that we could paint a “Ross-Like” painting without even watching a show again.
+We feel that way because he did the hard task of committing to simple, repeatable, clear instruction done over and over again.

-Really, if that isn’t an epic example of top notch branding I don’t know what is.
+Really, if that isn’t an epic example of top-notch branding I don’t know what is.
 For years Pepsi was The Taste of A New Generation and Coke was Refresh Yourself and anyone who watched TV or listened to the Radio even 1x a month for a year knew this by heart.
 The reason – Repetition (we call it Frequency in the “ad biz”).